 Trump’s aversion to friends fits the geography.

 One of the most poorly understood factors behind Arizona’s political dysfunction goes to the heart of a troubling social problem.
 The churn of population coming through our easy-down-payment state means the untangling of traditional bonds that hold communities together as units of mutual interest.
 Statistics show that for every three people that move to Arizona each year, two are moving out.
 Clubs, churches, and social organizations tend to have less prominence here, and the majority of “dialogue,” such as it is, takes place over the broadcast waves or the internet.
 Neighbors report anonymity and even hostility between one another.
 Our state ranks near the nation’s bottom in Gallup polls that chart social connections.
 Only 12 percent of people strongly agreed with the statement “people in our communities care about each other.”
 Loneliness can flourish in Arizona more easily.
-Even rational citizens in social milieus like this can experience what Steven Tepper, the dean of Arizona State University’s Herberger Institute for Science and the Arts, has called “vacuums of meaning” in which extreme politics can thrive.
+Even rational citizens in social milieus like this can experience what Steven Tepper, the dean of Arizona State University’s Herberger Institute for Design and the Arts, has called “vacuums of meaning” in which extreme politics can thrive.